clreda/PrioritizationMasterRegulators/README.md

 # Prioritization of master regulators through a Boolean network
 (c) Clémence Réda, 2022.

+Due to the presence of copyrighted databases, the license for this code is [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Environment

 Create two Conda environments using the two scripts *install_env_application.sh* (environment "application\_envir") and *install_env_synthesis.sh* (environment "synthesis\_envir")